domirosell/bigquerymlvision/README.md

 Connection type
 BigLake and remote functions (Cloud Resource)

+Note that a service account will be created for the connection.
+Please grant it the roles/serviceusage.serviceUsageConsumer role, or a custom role with the serviceusage.services.use permission.

 2. Create the MODEL.
 In this example, we'll be using a Remote model provided by GCP (CLOUD_AI_VISION_V1).